ptmt/ptmt.github.com/_posts/2015-01-26-facebook-flow-on-server-and-client.md

 layout: post
 title: Trying to heal Node.js app with Facebook Flow
 excerpt: "Typechecking for all your javascript code, including Node.js"
-tags: [flow, node, javascript, ecmascript, facebook]
+tags: [flow, node, javascript, ECMAScript, Facebook]
 modified: 2015-01-26
 comments: true
-feature-img: "img/sample_feature_img.png"
 ---

-Recently, Facebook released a library that quickly became the lastest frontend sensation.
-The project, ReactJS, brings a fresh approach to maintaining the viewing part of web applications.
-Facebook is well known for building tools which help improve all types of legacy, including languages, codebase, developers (Hip-hop, HHVM and Hack).
+Recently, Facebook released a library that quickly became the latest frontend front-pager.
+The other Facebook's project, ReactJS, brought a fresh approach to maintaining the view part of web applications.
+Facebook is well known for building tools which help improve all types of legacy, including languages, codebase, developers (Hip-hop, HHVM, and Hack).

-And now, meet the awesome [Facebook Flow](http://flowtype.org/) — a static typechecker for Javascript.
+And now, meet the impressive [Facebook Flow](http://flowtype.org/) — a static type checker for Javascript.

 ## Getting started